Dynamic Bayesian network of dermatologic and mental conditions, Scientific Reports (2024)

 Furthermore, we use model averaging to increase the stability of the learned graph.
 We implement it using bagging:

 1. We produce 500 bootstrap samples from the data.
-We sample only 75% of the available counties and we shuffle the order of the variables to increase the heterogeneity of the samples, which improves the performance of bagging.
+We sample only 75% of the available counties and shuffle the order of the variables to increase the heterogeneity of the samples, which improves the performance of bagging.

 2. We learn a graph from each of them.